SFDO-Community/Salesforce-Indicators/README.md

+# Getting ready for the Sprint
+Hold tight... this repo is in a state of flux at the moment... more good things to come as we head towards the November '22 sprint.

 # Indicators Lightning Web Component

 Bring some colour and visibility to the data on your Lightning Pages.
 Allow users to see at a glance what this record is about and what it's status is.
 This component is highly customisable and can be used in many record pages.